-The graduate program is designed to give students working toward the Ph.D. degree an encompassing knowledge of the history of art and a deep understanding of the theories and methodologies pertaining to art historical research.
+The graduate program is designed to give students working toward the PhD degree an encompassing knowledge of the history of art and a deep understanding of the theories and approaches pertaining to art historical research.
 The program emphasizes collaborative working relationships among students and faculty in seminars.
-Each advanced doctoral candidate benefits from supervision by two faculty members in his or her field.
+Each PhD student benefits from supervision by a primary advisor in their field of study, while continuing to work closely with other department faculty.
+Students will routinely avail themselves of faculty expertise in other departments, dependent on their area of study.

 Admission Requirements